kwiklive/React/README.md

 A new browser window will pop up with your newly created React App!
 If not, open your browser and type localhost:3000 in the address bar.

+## Where we work in React
+1. We dont work on 'public/index.html' file.
+2. We create components say in the 'Components' folder.
+3. We import those components on 'src/App.js' file.
+4. This component is displayed through index.js file.

 ## React Components